Music Around the Corner @ Youthful Vengeance

 Allegro

 Ludwig van Beethoven wrote 16 string quartets, each representing a monumental musical evolution from the art form originally perfected by Haydn and Mozart.
 The oeuvre of Beethoven is typically split into three ‘periods’- Early, Middle, and Late- and this work, his 12th quartet, is the first quartet of his ‘Late Period’, composed after a 10 year hiatus from quartet writing.
-This period, from 1812 until his death, is associated both with his incredible departure from tradition and convention, as well as his total deafness.
+This period, from 1812 until his death, is associated both with his incredible departure from tradition and convention, as well as the culmination of his total deafness.
 This disability left him extremely socially isolated and depressed, but also seemed to spur him towards innovation free from academic propriety, and the final form of his genius.

 The first performance of this quartet was apparently an abject failure.
 The hapless quartet Beethoven employed had only 2 weeks to prepare this brand-new work -Beethoven having missed several previous writing deadlines- and the new musical ideas had no time to marinate before being foisted on the unprepared audience.
 Beethoven, who was very proud of his work, was furious when he learned of the bad premiere (which he did not attend.
 Even if he did, he would not have heard a single note).
 However, this performance is now just a funny footnote in the remarkable piece’s history, as its next performance, by the Bohm Quartet, quickly turned around the public reception.
 It is important to note that this work was composed simultaneously with his enormous and iconic Symphony No. 9, the ‘Ode to Joy’- perhaps that is why Beethoven struggled to finish his quartet on time.